Halogen? I thought that was some kind of light.

 These amazing little cooking appliances come in a wide range of makes and models, and after countless hours of extensive research and testing, we’re excited to share our best halogen oven picks with you.

-Family-owned British appliance maker Andrew James has updated their bestselling halogen oven design with new digital control technology for even greater performance and ease of use.
-They’ve also created a hinged lid and more robust construction.
+Family-owned British kitchen appliance maker Tower has built their bestselling halogen oven with dual dial control technology for even greater performance and ease of use.
+With it’s stunning piano black finish, robust construction, and outstanding performance, this halogen cooker leads the pack.

 It’s Main Features

-- Brand new digital control panel makes cooking food easier and simpler for consistently good results.
+- Temperature and timer controls makes cooking food easier and simpler for consistently good results.

-- Includes automatic cooking programs for toast, pizza, rice, cakes and more.
+- Versatile cooking programs for meats, toast, pizza, rice, cakes and much more.

-- Healthy and delicious cooking – halogen technology cooks food without extra fat or oil and retains flavour and nutrition better than other ovens.
+- Healthy and delicious cooking – halogen technology cooks food without extra fat or oil and retains flavor and nutrition better than other ovens.

-- Comes with a wide range of accessories, including low and high level racks, tongs, extender ring, baking tray, 4 skewers and a toast rack for incredible versatility.
+- Comes with a wide range of accessories, including low and high level racks, tongs, extender ring, baking tray, and lid holder, for incredible versatility.

-- Includes 128 page recipe book full of fantastic cooking tips and recipes.
+- Informative recipe book full of fantastic halogen cooking tips and recipes.

-This clever design upgrade means never having to worry about dropping a heavy lid, and makes the oven safer to use for everyone, even the very young and old.
+This clever design means you never have to worry about dropping a heavy lid, and makes the oven safer to use for everyone, even the very young and old.

 Delicious Meals Every Time